 Hyperloop Transportation Technologies (HyperloopTT) has revealed HyperPort, a high-speed cargo and freight solution that it claims can increase capacity and efficiency while decreasing pollution and congestion at ports worldwide.

 Developed in partnership with terminal operator Hamburger Hafen und Logistik AG (HHLA), the system will now go into certification design review.

 The two companies started working together at the end of 2018.
-Their first step was to develop a design study based on their technical concept for the HyperPort.
+Their first step was to develop a based on their technical concept for the HyperPort.
 The next step is a construction-based virtual reality demonstrator to be presented exclusively at the ITS World Congress, which will take place in Hamburg from 11 to 15 October, 2021.